makingdevices/Bytes-Counter/README.md

 <h3 align="center">Making Devices</h3>

   <p align="center">
     Open Source projects where we struggle with engineering, electronics, coding and who knows what else...
-In this case, Bytes Counter is a very simple digital tally counter, so hopefully you fint it interesting ;)
+In this case, Bytes Counter is a very simple digital tally counter, so hopefully you may find it interesting ;)
   </p>
 </div>